rks101/eglinux/README.md

 ## PATH

-What is path?
-No one figured out this quite well.
-Jokes apart, in Linux, everything is a file (LIFE is FILE and FILE is LIFE), and we may need to refer files, to where files reside.
+What is a path?
+No one figured this out quite so well.
+Jokes apart, in Linux, everything is a file, and we may need to refer to files and where they reside.

+> In Linux, everything is a file (LIFE is FILE and FILE is LIFE).

 * Path helps to navigate around the file system and files in Linux, where almost everything is a file.
-* In the hierarchical directory structure, we can refer path of a regular file (-) or directory (d) or symbolic link (l) using an absolute or a relative path.
+* In the hierarchical directory structure, we can refer to the path of a regular file (-), a directory (d), or a symbolic link (l) using an absolute or a relative path.
 * An **absolute path** corresponds to a path beginning from / or root. e.g. /home/rps/example.desktop
 * A **relative path** corresponds to a path relative to the current directory (pwd) or any other directory. e.g. Downloads/package.deb or ../../home/rps/Downloads/package.deb or ~/data/file.txt

-How do we refer to path in commands?
+How do we refer to a path in commands?

 List a special environment variable called PATH
 ```
 echo $PATH
 ```

-Update PATH variable to include Videos directory
+Update PATH variable to include the Videos directory
 ```
-$ echo $PATH
+$ echo $PATH                            <== List existing PATH
 /home/rps/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
-$ export PATH=$PATH:/home/rps/Videos
+$ export PATH=$PATH:/home/rps/Videos    <== appending dir will put additions in the end, pre-pending will put additions first
-$ echo $PATH
+$ echo $PATH                            <== check after export
 /home/rps/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/rps/Videos
 ```

 If you want a newly added directory to be searched first in the path, add the new directory first and then append the existing contents of the path variable.
-Use "which" command to locate the first binary or built-in util being referenced.
+Use the `which` command to locate the first binary or built-in utility being referenced.

-For Java, classpath to locate classes and for libraries LD_LIBRRAY_PATH are other famous path variables used by developers.
+For Java, the classpath to locate classes and for libraries, LD_LIBRARY_PATH are other famous path variables used by developers.

 ----